PengCheng25263/PowerWallSolarPannelDataDetector/README.md

-# PowerWallDataMonitor
+# PowerWallSolarPannelDataMonitor

-A solution to detect abnormal PowerWall Data
+A solution to detect abnormal PowerWall Data, implemented with Airflow, GCP bigquery and Python.